sebastianotronto/kummer-degrees/README.md

 # Kummer Degrees
-A SageMath script that computes the degrees of Kummer Extensions of the rational numbers.
+A one-file SageMath script that computes the degrees of Kummer Extensions of the rational numbers.
+In order to use the functions KummerDegree and TotalKummerFailure (described below), simply download the file kummer_degree.sage and include it in your project, for example with attach("kummer_degree.sage").

 A Kummer Extension of Q is a field extension of the form Q_{M,N}:= Q(\zeta_M,G^{1/N}), where: